 44- Find out when the best time of the day for you to train is, figuring out whether your body responds better to training hard at night, in the afternoon or early in the morning.

-45- Send an email of praise GRACIEMAG.
+45- Send a message of praise to GRACIEMAG.

 47- Study your sport’s basic history, and know who Jiu-Jitsu’s pioneers were and what they did.

-48- Every white belt has seen them a hundred times, so don’t you be the one not to re-watch them: watch, every now and then, the primordial and glorious fights featuring Jiu-Jitsu in the ring – know of the achievements of Royce, Rickson, Renzo, Ralph and Minotauro, for example, and understand just how far Jiu-Jitsu has come.
+48- Every white-belt has seen them a hundred times, so don’t you be the one not to re-watch them: watch, every now and then, the primordial and glorious fights featuring Jiu-Jitsu in the ring — know of the achievements of Royce, Rickson, Renzo, Ralph and Minotauro, for example, and understand just how far Jiu-Jitsu has come.

 49- After so many years of injury, find out one hold you will not tap out to by any means — a foot lock, a guillotine…